Name and Surname: assoc. prof. Jernej Rošker, PhD

 University of Primorska, Faculty of Health Sciences

-Research field according to ARRS classification
+Research field according to ARIS classification

 Science: Social sciences